 Why is weight gain with multiples important?

-Eating right and gaining the recommended amount of weight is necessary in any pregnancy, but this is particularly important when carrying more than one baby due to the increased risk of preterm labor and low birth weight in a multiples pregnancy.
+Eating right and gaining the recommended amount of weight is necessary for any pregnancy, but this is particularly important when carrying more than one baby due to the increased risk of preterm labor and low birth weight in a multiples pregnancy.

 Weight gain is especially important between weeks 20 to 24 of pregnancy.
 If a mother of twins gains 24 pounds by the 24th week of pregnancy, she reduces her chance of preterm labor.